olgupila/STORM-AI-devkit-2025/docs/README.md

 <div align="left">

-The challenge SADSAW dataset contains multiple data sources and should be credited in accordance with the policies of each data provider linked in the [Dataset](https://2025-ai-challenge.readthedocs.io/en/latest/dataset.html) and [Resources](https://2025-ai-challenge.readthedocs.io/en/latest/resources.html) sections.
+The STORM-AI dataset contains multiple data sources and should be credited in accordance with the policies of each data provider linked in the [Dataset](https://2025-ai-challenge.readthedocs.io/en/latest/dataset.html) and [Resources](https://2025-ai-challenge.readthedocs.io/en/latest/resources.html) sections.

-If you reference the challenge problem, please use the following citation:
+If you reference the 2025 AI challenge problem, please use the following citation:
 ```bibtex
 @article{Briden2023,
   year = {2023},